Dōjōji (Noh play): Sources

-The earliest known version of this story is in Honchō Hokke Genki (c.
-1040), a collection of Buddhist miracle stories.
+The earliest known version of this story is in Hokke Genki (c.
+1040), a collection of Buddhist miracle stories citing the Lotus Sutra.
 Dōjōji is thought to be derived from a more substantial play called Kanemaki, which is still occasionally performed.

 Location

 The temple Dōjō-ji is located in the town of Hidakagawa, Wakayama Prefecture.

 Bell

 Due to the bell in this play, dedicated Noh stages have a hook used for holding this bell in the center of the roof, and a metal loop at upstage left to hold the rope when lowering it; these are used only for this play.
 The part calls for a change of Noh costumes inside the bell, which is very challenging, due to being done alone, in the dark, in cramped quarters – normally a Noh costume is put on by several attendants.
 Accordingly, this role is reserved for senior actors.

 The bell is very heavy and, if lowered improperly, can hurt the actor, thus requiring that the attendant lowering the bell be in sync with the performer.
 The actor inside the prop rings a little bell to signal that the costume change has been successful, and that he is ready to perform the second act.